 L’Observatoire International’s main goal was to accentuate the intention of Jean Nouvel’s architectural direction.

-Le Nouvel Menara is a modern tower fronting the iconic KLCC Twin Tower in the heart of the Kuala Lumpur city centre.
-The 49 and 43 storey towers are comprised of 197 luxury condominium units designed by Ateliers Jean Nouvel with striking vertical gardens designed by Patrick le Blanc.
+Le Nouvel Menara is a modern tower fronting the iconic KLCC Twin Tower in the heart of Kuala Lumpur's city centre.
+The forty-nine and forty-three storey towers are comprised of 197 luxury condominium units designed by Ateliers Jean Nouvel with striking vertical gardens designed by Patrick le Blanc.

 Nouvel’s parking structure also became an important point of focus.
-L’OI highlighted the bold geometry and detail of the building with high contrast lighting that employed theatrical fixtures and stage lighting techniques.
+L’Observatoire International highlighted the bold geometry and detail of the building with high contrast lighting that employed theatrical fixtures and stage-lighting techniques.

 Status